 Students automatically enrolled in the Basic Plan or the Comprehensive Plan may change the selection of their plan or waive coverage entirely if they have acceptable alternative coverage that meets the University's criteria.
 Changes in enrollment can be made through the online enrollment/waiver process available at http://www.nyu.edu/health/insurance by the appropriate semester deadlines shown below.
 Please note: whether you are automatically enrolled or you select a plan for the fall, you will not be able to change the plan that you are enrolled in for the spring/summer.
 You must maintain your enrollment in the same plan.
 The only exception is if you are going to apply to waive the insurance for spring/summer because you have new alternate coverage.

 Both the Basic and Comprehensive Plans provide worldwide coverage for medically necessary medical and mental health treatment including hospitalization, laboratory tests, prescriptions, radiology services, physician visits, and medical evacuation and repatriation.
 Students seeking services in Manhattan must first seek treatment at the Student Health Center.

-More details about the differences between the Basic and Comprehensive Plans, the University criteria for waiving the plans, and the online enrollment/waiver process can be found in the Guide to Student Health Insurance and Healthcare at NYU brochure, which is available online at http://www.nyu.edu/content/dam/nyu/studentHealthServices/documents/PDFs/student-health-insurance/Guide_to_Student_Health_Insurance_2013_2014_FINAL.pdf.
-This important brochure should be reviewed before you choose your enrollment or waiver option.
+More details about the differences between the Basic and Comprehensive Plans, the University criteria for waiving the plans, and the online enrollment/waiver process can be found in the Student Health Insurance Guide Book.
+Be sure to carefully review the information, before you choose your enrollment or waiver option.